There are several problems that often occur with mumps. These can be worrying, but they're rarely serious and usually improve as the infection passes.

 Rare complications of mumps

 Rare but potentially serious complications of mumps include an infection of the brain itself, known as encephalitis.
-This is thought to occur in around 1 in 1,000 people who develop viral meningitis from mumps.
+This is thought to occur in around 1 in 1,000 cases of mumps.
 Encephalitis is a potentially fatal condition that requires admission to a hospital intensive care unit.

 Mumps and pregnancy